Ronn Patterson Owner and Captain of Delphinus

 Jed Manwaring

-Jed Manwaring“We live in a world filled with wonder and beauty.
+"We live in a world filled with wonder and beauty.
 Through my photography I hope to share this with the rest of the world and to show people what a beautiful and fragile place this Earth really is.
-Through my conservation photography I can help to preserve and protect what we have.”
+I really enjoy helping people to see creatively and make better photographs."

 Back to top of page